Vidacelinda/DES-cryptography/README.md

 <img width="732" alt="image" src="https://github.com/Vidacelinda/DES-cryptography/assets/87499194/5e7afe39-413b-4d32-a5e7-c34fe68f8f14">

-My plan for the decryption was to use one round since I had the first Right and first Left binary output along with the first sub key so all i had to do was plug it in.
+I intended to execute the decryption using a single round, since I had the initial Right and Left binary outputs along with the first subkey, requiring only their integration in the decrption since its just a miror of the encrption round 1.
+Despite repeated attempts, a persistent issue arose during the decryption process.
+After numerous rounds of refactoring, the problem remained unresolved.
+Consequently, I opted to disclose all my decryption strategies, which I believe to be accurate, and have fully implemented them in my code.

 <img width="170" alt="image" src="https://github.com/Vidacelinda/DES-cryptography/assets/87499194/9dbabee2-75fa-42dc-b1fb-651402745507">